-The Gran Paradiso massif is located in the Italian Alps, between the regions of Valle d’Aosta and Piemonte, in the northwest of Italy.
-In the immediate proximity of the Mont Blanc and Monte Rosa massifs, the Gran Paradiso massif is an important mountain area.
-It contains medium and high altitude summits (Gran Paradiso 4061m) and a vast high valleys.
 The typical mountain villages and hamlets contribute to the charm of the whole territory, where the traditions and customs of the Valle d’Aosta feed a strong, rich and lively culture.
-Our Valdostan cousins speak French with a touch of accent that adds an incomparable charm to this program.
+Our Valdostan cousins speak French with a touch of accent that adds an incomparable charm to this trek: a true journey!

 Optional: For those who wish to walk further, it is possible to make a round trip in the Fenêtre valley.